-In line with our general view on the banking sector, BAWAG has a low exposure to environmental risks (see our Environmental risks heat map^9 for further information).
+In line with our general view on the banking sector, BAWAG has a low exposure to environmental risks (see our Environmental risks heat map for further information).

-For social risks, we also place BAWAG in line with our general view for the banking sector, which indicates a moderate exposure (see our Social risk heat map 10).
-This includes considerations in relation to the rapid and widening spread of the coronavirus outbreak, given the substantial implications for public health and safety and deteriorating global economic outlook, creating a severe and extensive credit shock across many sectors, regions and markets.
-Furthermore, whereas BAWAG's increased activity in consumer lending results in higher margins than its residential mortgage lending products, consumer lending is also particularly exposed to challenges by consumer protection associations.
+For social risks, we also place BAWAG in line with our general view for the banking sector, which indicates a moderate exposure (see our Social risk heat map).
+This includes considerations in relation to the coronavirus outbreak, given the substantial implications for public health and safety and the severe and extensive credit shock the pandemic has caused across many sectors, regions and markets.
+Furthermore, BAWAG's activity in consumer lending expose the bank to challenges by consumer protection associations.